A Vet's Review of ASPCA Pet Insurance

 • Make sure you read the terms and conditions to get a thorough understanding of all exclusions.

-• Make you call the company to understand how and when your premium can increase.
+• Make sure you understand when and by how much your premium can increase.

 • If you change plan levels, there is a possibility that all medical conditions present under the old plan will be considered pre-existing in the new plan.
 Make sure you ask the company if this is the case.

-• Pre-existing conditions can be based on symptoms alone, a diagnosis is not needed.
+• For some companies, pre-existing conditions can be based on signs and symptoms alone, a diagnosis is not needed.
 For example, if your pet had a cough before you applied for pet insurance and this cough was discussed and written in the pet's medical record, there is the possibility that all future cough conditions, no matter what the cause, would be considered pre-existing - even if there was no treatment given.
 Make sure you ask the company if this is the case.

 • Pet insurance companies are businesses.
 The top priority of any business is to make a profit for their stakeholders.
 Pet insurance companies can and may change your rates and terms to meet that top priority.
 A change of business ownership or underwriters can also be a catalyst for changes in your rates and terms.